 2> else:

-3> select a MCS which is, if configured, within the range that is configured by RRC between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH included in sl-PSSCH-TxConfigList and, if configured by RRC, overlapped between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH indicated in sl-CBR-PSSCH-TxConfigList for the highest priority of the sidelink logical channel(s) in the MAC PDU and the CBR measured by RRC according to TS 38.2xx [xx] if CBR measurement results are available or the corresponding sl-defaultTxConfigIndex configured by RRC if CBR measurement results are not available.
+3> select a MCS which is, if configured, within the range that is configured by RRC between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH included in sl-PSSCH-TxConfigList and, if configured by RRC, overlapped between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH indicated in sl-CBR-PSSCH-TxConfigList for the highest priority of the sidelink logical channel(s) in the MAC PDU and the CBR measured by lower layers according to clause 5.1.27 of TS 38.215 [xx] if CBR measurement results are available or the corresponding sl-defaultTxConfigIndex configured by RRC if CBR measurement results are not available.

-NOTE 3: MCS selection is up to UE implementation if the MCS or the corresponding range is not configured by upper layers.
+NOTE 5: MCS selection is up to UE implementation if the MCS or the corresponding range is not configured by upper layers.

+2> if the configured sidelink grant has been activated and this PSSCH duration corresponds to the first PSSCH transmission opportunity within this sl-periodCG of the configured sidelink grant:

+3> set the HARQ Process ID to the HARQ Process ID associated with this PSSCH duration and, if available, all subsequent PSSCH duration(s) occuring in this sl-periodCG for the configured sidelink grant;

+3> determine that this PSSCH duration is used for initial transmission;

+3> if a dynamic sidelink grant associated to the HARQ Process ID has been received for retransmission(s):

+4> clear the dynamic sidelink grant.

 2> deliver the sidelink grant, the selected MCS, and the associated HARQ information to the Sidelink HARQ Entity for this PSSCH duration.

+For configured sidelink grants, the HARQ Process ID associated with the first slot of a SL transmission is derived from the following equation:

+HARQ Process ID = [floor(CURRENT_slot / sl-periodCG)] modulo nrofHARQ-Processes + sl-harq-procID-offset

+where CURRENT_slot = (SFN × numberOfSlotsPerFrame + slot number in the frame), and numberOfSlotsPerFrame refer to the number of consecutive slots per frame as specified in TS 38.211 [8].

 5.22.1.2 TX resource (re-)selection check

-If the TX resource (re-)selection check procedure is triggered for a Sidelink process according to clause 5.22.1.1, the MAC entity shall for the Sidelink process:
+If the TX resource (re-)selection check procedure is triggered on the selected pool of resources for a Sidelink process according to clause 5.22.1.1, the MAC entity shall for the Sidelink process:

 1> if SL_RESOURCE_RESELECTION_COUNTER = 0 and when SL_RESOURCE_RESELECTION_COUNTER was equal to 1 the MAC entity randomly selected, with equal probability, a value in the interval [0, 1] which is above the probability configured by upper layers in sl-ProbResourceKeep; or

-1> if a pool of resources is configured or reconfigured by upper layers; or
+1> if the pool of resources is configured or reconfigured by upper layers; or

-1> if there is no configured sidelink grant; or
+1> if there is no selected sidelink grant on the selected pool of resources; or

-1> if neither transmission nor retransmission has been performed by the MAC entity on any resource indicated in the configured sidelink grant during the last [second]; or
+1> if neither transmission nor retransmission has been performed by the MAC entity on any resource indicated in the selected sidelink grant during the last second; or

-1> if sl-ReselectAfter is configured and the number of consecutive unused transmission opportunities on resources indicated in the configured sidelink grant is equal to sl-ReselectAfter; or
+1> if sl-ReselectAfter is configured and the number of consecutive unused transmission opportunities on resources indicated in the selected sidelink grant is equal to sl-ReselectAfter; or

-1> if the configured sidelink grant cannot accommodate a RLC SDU by using the maximum allowed MCS configured by upper layers in sl-MaxMCS-PSSCH and the MAC entity selects not to segment the RLC SDU; or
+1> if the selected sidelink grant cannot accommodate a RLC SDU by using the maximum allowed MCS configured by upper layers in sl-MaxMCS-PSSCH and the MAC entity selects not to segment the RLC SDU; or

-NOTE 1: If the configured sidelink grant cannot accommodate the RLC SDU, it is left for UE implementation whether to perform segmentation or sidelink resource reselection.
+NOTE 1: If the selected sidelink grant cannot accommodate the RLC SDU, it is left for UE implementation whether to perform segmentation or sidelink resource reselection.

-1> if transmission(s) with the configured sidelink grant cannot fulfil the latency requirement of the data in a logical channel according to the associated priority, and the MAC entity selects not to perform transmission(s) corresponding to a single MAC PDU; or
+1> if transmission(s) with the selected sidelink grant cannot fulfil the latency requirement of the data in a logical channel according to the associated priority, and the MAC entity selects not to perform transmission(s) corresponding to a single MAC PDU: